ioridev/LiDAR-Depth-Map-Capture-for-iOS/README.md

 - Captures full-resolution depth maps from the LiDAR scanner
 - Saves depth maps as 32-bit floating-point TIFF images
 - Preserves the original depth values in meters
-- Simple and intuitive user interface
+- TODO:Simple and intuitive user interface

 ## How it works